abekipnis/Kondo-Aalto/README.md

 ## Installation
 Use `pip install .` or `pip3 install .` when inside the main directory.

+## Reproducibility and data availability
+To reproduce manuscript figures from https://arxiv.org/abs/2312.03364, check Jupyter notebook `Create Figures.ipynb` and `Phenomenological model fit.ipynb` as well as MATLAB codes under AaltoAtoms/MATLAB/Main figure scripts.

-To reproduce manuscript figures, run the Jupyter notebook `Create Figures` Data can be found on Zenodo repository 0.5281/zenodo.10214707.
-Summarized data is found in data_array.py, which is used for subsequent analysis routines
+Data for the manuscript can be found on Zenodo repository 0.5281/zenodo.10214707.
+Some manual editing of file paths may be necessary.
+For analyses done in Python, tabulated data is found in data_array.py which is used for subsequent analysis routines.